bcgov/ols-geocoder/address-data-pipeline.md

 # Geocoder Data Integration Process (Proposed)
-The Geocoder Data Integration Process takes road data from GeoBC and address data from various authoritative sources across BC and produces a reference road network and reference list of addresses in a form and file location that is easily consumable by the OLS-Geocoder.
+The proposed Geocoder Data Integration Process will take road data from GeoBC and address data from various authoritative sources across BC and produce a reference road network and reference list of addresses in a form and file location that is easily consumable by the OLS-Geocoder.

 ## The new process